shahramyalameha/burai/docs/source/how_to_use_burai.rst

 File explorer
 -------------

-The file explore of this system consist of getting from crystal database, keeping calculated data, and moving the directory like another os's file explorer.
+The file explore of this system consists of getting from crystal database, keeping calculated data, and moving the directory like another os's file explorer.